mcgfeller/py-schemas/README.md

 ## Interoperability between Schema solutions

+The current proposal is contained in a Jupyter Notebook: [A minimal standard for interoperable Schemas](SchemaProtocol.ipynb).

+The minimal standard is defined as a Protocol, with some Abstract Base Classes.
+The protocol is minimal in that it provides for the most common [Use Cases(UseCases.md):
+* Serialization to an external representation
+* Deserialization from an external representation
+* Validation
+* Obtaining Schema elements
+* Static type checking
+  * Get the Python type of a schema element
+* Associate data with Schema

+The protocol doesn't provide a standard representation for Schemas or Schema Elements; it only provides standard access and use.
+It does not provide conversion of arbitrary Schema features between schema libraries, but it provides conversion to Python static types.
+See [Alternatives considered](alternatives.md).

 ## Allow wide variety of Use Cases and destinations

 There are a number of [Use Cases](UseCases.md) and a large number of [pre-existing solutions](ExistingSolutions.md), serving a wide number of serialization targets.

+Using the Protocol for a single schema library, such as Marshmallow, does not provide facilities superior over the native usage.
+However, if the protocol is implemented by several libraries, integration of libraries using different schema facilities becomes much easier.

 # Approach

 Have a Python Special Interest Group (SIG) like [DB SIG](https://www.python.org/community/sigs/current/db-sig/).
-[Known Schema solutions](https://github.com/mcgfeller/py-schemas/wiki/Some-existing-Schema-solutions) are candidates to participate.
+[Known Schema solutions](ExistingSolutions.md) are candidates to participate.